-- (2) For possession in an amount indicative of personal individual use for a single occasion or use; alcohol, marijuana, inhalants, or nonalcoholic beer, herein referred to as prohibited substances, and its impact on students ability to participate in student activities (so long as such student has not engaged in other prohibited conduct for which a referral to the Division Superintendent is required by this regulation, has not previously been referred to the Division Superintendent for an illegal drug violation, and is not currently subject to probationary conditions imposed by the Division Superintendent) in lieu of a five day out-of-school suspension. - (a) For high school students, the first violation of this subsection shall also result in suspension for 7-14 calendar days from all student activities, to include participation as a spectator or audience member.
+- (b) For a second or subsequent violation for possession or use of alcohol, marijuana, or inhalants, a student will receive an in-school consequence or be suspended from school for no more than two days at the discretion of the principal.
+The principal may impose a suspension up to five days warranted by the unique circumstances of the situation. (e.g., other acts that have concerns related to impeded learning and/or safety, third possession or use infraction without engaging in other acts).
+The principal may make a referral to the Division Superintendent and suspend up to ten days only if the principal determines such misconduct has substantially disrupted the instructional program, endangered the well-being of others, or followed school-based interventions initiated in response to prior violations.
+Whenever a referral to the Division Superintendent is made, the principal may suspend the student for up to ten days. - (2) For possession in an amount indicative of personal individual use for a single occasion or use; alcohol, marijuana, inhalants, or nonalcoholic beer, herein referred to as prohibited substances, and its impact on students ability to participate in student activities (so long as such student has not engaged in other prohibited conduct for which a referral to the Division Superintendent is required by this regulation, has not previously been referred to the Division Superintendent for an illegal drug violation, and is not currently subject to probationary conditions imposed by the Division Superintendent) in lieu of a five day out-of-school suspension. - (a) For middle and high school students, the first violation of this subsection shall also result in suspension for 7-14 calendar days from all student activities, to include participation as a spectator or audience member.
 Students may not participate in competition or practice with teams, clubs, and all other school-sponsored activities.
 Students may be allowed to participate in convocation and the graduation ceremony even though they fall within the timeline of the temporary removal from activities.
-Certain violations will result in a student being ineligible to participate in graduation ceremonies. - (b) For high school students, a second and any subsequent violation of this subsection within 12 months of the prior offense shall also result in suspension from all student activities including teams, clubs, and all other school-sponsored activities for an additional 14-21 days. - (3) If the student is suspected of being under the influence of alcohol, marijuana, or otherwise having violated the provisions of this section, the principal shall notify the parent/guardian of the suspicion.
+Certain violations15 will result in a student being ineligible to participate in graduation ceremonies.

+- (b) For middle and high school students, a second and any subsequent violation of this subsection within 12 months of the prior offense shall also result in suspension from all student activities including teams, clubs, and all other school-sponsored activities for an additional 14-21 calendar days (this is in addition to the activity suspension from the previous offense). - (3) If the student is suspected of being under the influence of alcohol, marijuana, or otherwise having violated the provisions of this section, the principal shall notify the parent/guardian of the suspicion.
 For suspicion of alcohol the principal shall immediately administer a breath sample test to determine any alcohol content.
-The principal shall recommend that the student do at least one of the following: - (a) Voluntarily attend an FCPS AOD intervention program. - (b) Voluntarily participate in a substance abuse assessment, at parent/guardian expense, with the Fairfax-Falls Church Community Services Board or a private provider to determine the need for substance abuse treatment. - (4) Selling and distributing alcohol, marijuana, inhalants, or nonalcoholic beer shall be referred to the Division Superitendent for first and subsequent offenses. - c.
+The principal shall recommend that the student do at least one of the following in conjunction with a one day in-school suspension: - (a) Voluntarily attend an FCPS AOD intervention program. - (b) Voluntarily participate in a substance abuse assessment, at parent/guardian expense, with the Fairfax-Falls Church Community Services Board or a private provider to determine the need for substance abuse treatment. - (4) Student selling and distributing alcohol, inhalants, or nonalcoholic beer shall be suspended for five (5) days.
+The principal may make a referral to the Division Superintendent and suspend up to 10 days only if the principal determines such misconduct has substantially disrupted the instructional program, endangered the well-being of others, or followed school-based interventions initiated in response to prior violations. - c.
 Nonprescription Drugs (Over-the-Counter Drugs)